Do not miss

 More details on the Residency can be found here by following the link.

-Inspace is part of the Centre for Design Informatics; commissioning and producing creative activity that unlocks digital technology and explores its role in society.
+Inspace is part of the Institute for Design Informatics; commissioning and producing creative activity that unlocks digital technology and explores its role in society.
 Our public programme will connect data, research and creative talent.